Busybeebee11/arrays-functions/README.md

 ### JavaScript assignment 4

-This assignment entails testing of one's knowledge and understanding on arrays and functions in JavaScript:
+This assignment entails the testing of one's knowledge and understanding on arrays and functions in JavaScript:

 #### Arrays
 - definition, syntax, and examples